To stem the emergence of malaria drug resistance, the WHO recommends the use of a combination of drugs that act in different ways.

 The current artemisinin-based combination therapies (ACTs) must be taken once or twice daily over a period of 3 days.
 Several studies have shown that patients often do not adhere to, or complete, the recommended regimen, which can lead to the emergence of drug-resistant parasites.1

-New medicines are needed to treat multidrug-resistant malaria
+New treatments needed for multidrug-resistant malaria

 Multidrug-resistant malaria has already emerged in the Greater Mekong Sub-region of Southeast Asia, resulting in high levels of treatment failure.2,3 Current short-term efforts to manage drug-resistant infections involve the use of longer treatment courses and studies are ongoing to explore the use of triple combinations.
 In the longer term, new medicines with novel mechanisms of action are needed to ensure malaria can continue to be cured in the face of increasing drug resistance.

-MMV is developing new combination therapies active against resistant parasites
+Fast-acting new combination therapies active against resistant parasites

 MMV prioritizes the development of new therapies with novel mechanisms of action, activity against all known resistant parasite strains and more convenient treatment regimens.